 Module 2: SS1151 Living Landscapes of Connemara and Joyce Country (6 ECTS/3 Semester Credits)

 Focusing on Connemara, Lough Corrib and Joyce Country and examining the ecology and conservation of blanket bogs, uplands and freshwater habitats of County Galway.

 Module 1: arrival Sunday 19 June, 2022 (class commences Monday, 20 June) - departure Saturday, 02 July, 2022

 Module 2: arrival Sunday 03 July, 2022 (class commences Monday, 04 July) - departure Saturday, 16 July, 2022

 Tuition & Accommodation Costs

-The course is aimed at students who have completed one full year at university or college level before being admitted to the programme and are undertaking any Ecology, Environmental Science, Geography, Botany, Zoology, Natural History or Natural Heritage course.
+Undergraduate students should have completed at least one full year at university or college level before being admitted to the programme and are undertaking any Ecology, Environmental Science, Geography, Botany, Zoology, Natural History or Natural Heritage course.
 Students should also have attained a minimum GPA of 3.0 on a 4.0 scale (or equivalent).

 - A copy of your birth certificate or passport